emerge-lang/compiler/llvm-backend/README.md

 * when an object is dropped all the reference-counter of all the objects references from member variables must be decremented.
 * whenever the reference count of a value is decremented, the acting code must subsequently check whether the reference count is 0.
-If that's the case the code that just dropped the reference(count) needs to invoke the drop function for the reference (see below).
+If that's the case the code that just dropped the reference(count) needs to invoke the finalizer function for the reference (see below).

 ### Static data